-To which EEE is the exemption request/information relevant?
+1. To which EEE is the exemption request/information relevant?

 Name of applications or products:

 All types of electrical and electronic equipment (EEE) (Large and small household appliances; IT and telecommunications equipment; consumer equipment; lighting equipment; electrical and electronic tools; toys, leisure and sports equipment; medical devices; monitoring and control instruments (including industrial monitoring and control instruments); automatic dispensers and other EEE categories not covered by any of the categories above.)
-List of relevant categories: (mark more than one where applicable) \[\begin{align} \text{1} & \times 7 \\ \times 2 & \times 8 \\ \times 3 & \times 9 \\ \times 4 & \times 10 \\ \times 5 & \times 11 \\ \times 6 \end{align} a.
-Please specify if application is in use in other categories to which the exemption request does not refer: Applications in this exemption renewal request may be relevant to categories not marked above. b.
-Please specify for equipment of category 8 and 9: The requested exemption will be applied in ⋈ monitoring and control instruments in industry ⋈ in-vitro diagnostics ⋈ other medical devices or other monitoring and control instruments than those in industry Which of the six substances is in use in the application/product?
-(Indicate more than one where applicable) □ Pb □ Cd □ Hg □ Cr-VI □ PBB □ PBDE 3.
+List of relevant categories: (mark more than one where applicable) 1 7 2 8 3 9 4 10 5 Please specify if application is in use in other categories to which the exemption request does not refer: As specified in separate requests to renew the exemption submitted to the European Commission within the deadline foreseen by the Directive for submission of applications, applications in this exemption renewal request are relevant to categories not marked above and below. b.
+Please specify for equipment of category 8 and 9: The requested exemption will be applied in monitoring and control instruments in industry in-vitro diagnostics other medical devices or other monitoring and control instruments than those in industry Which of the six substances is in use in the application/product?
+(Indicate more than one where applicable) □ Cd □ Hg □ Cr-VI □ PBB □ PBDE 3.
 Function of the substance: Lead is used to obtain appropriate physical characteristics in glass and/or ceramic.
 As there are extremely numerous applications of utilizing lead-containing ceramic and/or glass, it is impossible to list all of them.
 Representative cases and examples are listed in question 4(C) as well as Appendix I. Please note that these do not constitute a comprehensive list.
-Many example uses were listed in our previous exemption renewal request submitted in 2015 and all of these still require this exemption.
-Content of substance in homogeneous material (%weight): Up to 93 wt%
+Many example uses were listed in our previous exemption renewal request. submitted in 2015 and all of these still require this exemption.

+4. Content of substance in homogeneous material (%weight):

+Up to 93 wt%